OCHA-DAP/pa-anticipatory-action/analyses/bangladesh/trigger_development/bgd-trigger-part2.md

 - We know that the discharge / WL relationship breaks down exactly above the danger level of 19.5 m
 - New algorithm:
     - Use FFWC forecast to check if water is above danger level 5 days in advance
-    - If yes,
+    - If yes, only then examine GloFAS forecast

+With this method we can perhaps increase the correspondence between GloFAS and FFWC

-First check how quickly WL increases during events
+First check how quickly WL increases during events.
+If FFWC does not reach the danger level around 10 or 15 days before, then we can't use this method

 ```python
 for event_date in df_final[df_final['event'] == True].index:
     date_delta = timedelta(days=15)
     date_range = np.arange(event_date - date_delta, event_date + date_delta,